bitsofcotton/p2/README.md

 # Description2:
 pr4.cc is for being controlled condition.
 However, this cannot get better result if this is counter measured. eg. somerange raw step, somerange random step on the stream.

-# XXX
-We cannot predict via these predictors on saw tooth or triangular or similar wave which depends on unobserved inner status in sliding window.
-This occasion includes some of the large gulfs on walk.
-However, such PRNGs must have inner status bit larger than lg(x_trigger_place).

 # Known Bug
 If we use cr.py with lieonn.hh description, we should pass the parameter reasonable (output to be less than INT_MAX), otherwise, periodical clipping will occur causes broken result.